 The streets are deserted and the shops closed.
 The beach is deserted.
 Israeli air strikes rattle the windows.

-are becoming louder and closer.
+Israeli strikes are becoming louder and closer.
 In recent days, several strikes on hills opposite us seem to have involved some of Israel’s largest bombs, weighing over 1000lb.

 Then there is Hezbollah.
-While the armed group tries to repel Israeli troops from invading Lebanese territory, it controls the media in Tyre.
+While the armed group tries to repel Israeli troops from invading Lebanese territory, it controls the international media in Tyre.
 It controls our movements but does not control what we write or broadcast.

 In hospitals, doctors appear exhausted and overwhelmed.
 Many doctors no longer travel home because it’s too dangerous.